varya/ds-breakfast-01-2021/index.md

 </style>

 <!--

+This is especially interesting for measuring the impact of design systems.
+It is another huge topic which we cannot fully cover right now.
+But here is a bunch of ideas for it.

+We can crawl the repositories to calculate the usage of components.
+It works for React componets and for CSS classes.
+Similarly, we analyse dependencies in `package.json` at the projects and so we can learn the versions used.
+This way, we can measure how much our libraries are used.
+Also, we know our users better, who uses what.
+When providing changes to the libraries, we can contact people who are using specific components.

 ## Crawling the repositories to calculate the usage of components
 This is more about measuring the impact of design systems, which is another huge topic.
 BTW, I am very much in it right now and if you would like to have a chat about it, please welcome to speak after the talk or in social networks.
 But